Dutch Fort of Galle (ගාල්ල කොටුව)

 It is an excellent vantage point for the observation of the Galle harbour and bay.
 From the British period onwards, it has been used as the official residence of the Harbour Master.
 It is believed that there were 7 canons installed here to protect the bay from invading vessels.

-Another interesting feature of this bastion is the old breadfruit (Artucarpus incisisus) tree found here which is believed to be the first breadfruit tree planted by the Dutch on the island of Sri Lanka.
+Another interesting feature of this bastion is the old breadfruit (Artocarpus incisisus) tree found here which is believed to be the first breadfruit tree planted by the Dutch on the island of Sri Lanka.

 Zwart Bastion (Black Fort)